 - Try to avoid sun exposure and artificial tanning of the skin for a few days before the treatment.

 - Use SPF or sunblock religiously.

-- Any other cosmetic procedures or treatments like fillers, Botox, chemical peels, and microdermabrasion should be avoided two weeks before the treatment.
+- Any other cosmetic procedures or treatments like fillers, Botox, chemical peels, and microdermabrasion should be avoided two weeks before and after the treatment.

-- Refrain from using any highly concentrated skin topicals like benzoyl peroxide, salicylic acid, retinol, etc. before the treatment.
+- Refrain from using any highly concentrated skin topicals like benzoyl peroxide, salicylic acid, retinol, etc. about five days before the treatment.

 - Use only a gentle cleanser and a mild moisturizer in the days leading up to the session.